Speed

 the use of expressions that perform automatic conversions.
 If an expression contains a mix of data

-types (such as Single, Double, Long integer, etc), uCalc generally
+types (such as Single, Double, Long integer, etc),

-performs the necessary conversions automatically.
-However, this may incur a speed
+this may incur a speed penalty.

 - Avoid